PaLeroy/phd_defense/talk.md

 ---
 # Wrap-up

-- In RL, an agent learns by interacting in its environment to maximise a reward.
+- In RL, an agent learns by interacting in its environment to maximise rewards.

 - It learns a policy that provides the action $u$ to take in a state $s$.